Frequently Asked Questions

 On the CFA home page, several documents are posted, detailing how to use the CFA and outlining the available CFA resources.
 These documents provide applicants with information about the application as well as programmatic detail for each resource that is a part of the CFA process.
 There are also recorded webinars on the CFA website describing the programs and their eligibility requirements.

 A token is what applicants use as their password for the CFA system.

 How do I get a token?

-After clicking “Register Now” at https://apps.cio.ny.gov/apps/cfa/register.cfm, you will be asked for your email address, organization name and project alias name.
+After clicking “Register New Application” at https://apps.cio.ny.gov/apps/cfa/register.cfm, you will be asked for your email address, organization name and project alias name.
 After filling in this required information and answering the security question (ex.
 3+5= ) your token will be displayed on the screen.
 Print or note your token somewhere safe as you will need it to sign in and access your project later.

 I have registered and have a token, now what?
 How do I activate my account?

 After you register, you will receive an email from email@example.com.
 It will contain your application number and a link to activate your account.
 You should save a copy of this email and keep it with your sign in information.
 When you click on the activation link, in your email, a registration confirmation will open up in your browser.
 To enter your application, click on the login button and enter your email address and token number.